jknightlab/eqtl-intro/slides/eqtl-analysis.md

 * **Any given locus contains multiple SNPs.**
 * Can determine genotypes for these SNPs in a (large) number of individuals.
 * Measure gene expression for genes of interest.
-* For each SNP/gene pair, assess the evidence that expression varies with genotype.
+* Assess the evidence that expression varies with genotype.
 </div>
 </div>

-## How do we know whether a locus is associated with the expression of a gene?
+## How do we know whether a locus is associated with the expression of a gene? {data-transition="none"}

 <div class="multicolumn">
 <div>